Analysis | The other crisis Trump is exacerbating

 Also Wednesday, five people were reported to have died in the District as a less-immediate result of Trump’s decision-making.
 They were a small part of the nearly 3,800 people nationally who died of covid-19, the disease caused by the novel coronavirus that emerged in the United States last year.

-America is experiencing two dangerous threats, one acute and one by now chronic.
+America is experiencing two dangerous threats, one acute and one, by now, chronic.
 The acute threat is the one Trump poses to the stability of the government, as most obviously manifested on Capitol Hill this week.
 The chronic threat is the pandemic, which is nearly everywhere.

 Months of indifference from Trump contributed to a broadly apathetic approach to the virus from his supporters and Republicans in general.
 It’s true, of course, that a highly contagious virus would be problematic anywhere.
 But the effects of the pandemic in America have been disproportionately bad: A nation that makes up 4.3 percent of the world’s population constitutes 24.4 percent of recorded cases and 19.2 percent of deaths.
 At the outset of the pandemic, the White House itself estimated that the death toll would only hit about 240,000 with proper containment.
 We’re now over 362,000.